Mathématique: Chapter 59

 Mitchell: Yes, hold position.

 Ginn was breathing rapidly, her eyes twitching from her phone to her book and back to her phone.
 Her fingers had closed around the edge of the table.
-Her expression was still reading bored teenager, but it was cracking.
+The veneer of bored teenager was turning more transparent by the second.

-She looked up, meeting his eyes.
-“Later,” Ginn whispered, expression solemn and determined, “we will have a Word Fight about this.”
+She met his eyes.
+“Later,” she whispered, her expression solemn and determined, “we will have a Word Fight about this.”

-She exploded out of her seat, tearing toward the back exit of Rational Grounds.
+She exploded out of her seat and tore toward the back exit of Rational Grounds.

-“Damn it,” Young growled, standing so fast his cane caught on his chair and set it crashing to the ground behind him.
+“Damn it.”
+Young stood so fast his cane caught on his chair and set it crashing to the ground behind him.
 Greer and James were up as well.
 “Go,” Young shouted, motioning after Ginn.
 “Stay with her.”
-Even as he spoke they were already threading through tables, sprinting toward the back hall, Sheppard close on their heels.
+Even as he spoke, they were already threading through tables, sprinting for the back hall, Sheppard on their heels.

 They cleared the door.

-“No,” Mitchell said dryly, sounding like he was running.
+“No.” Mitchell, out of breath, sounded like he was running.
 “Really?
-The Lucian Alliance operative with exactly two days of orientation didn’t respect the chain of command?
-You’re kidding me.”
+The LA operative with two days of orientation didn’t respect the chain of command?
+You’re kiddin’ me.”

 “Where are you?”

 “Vala’s on the phone with Sam.
-Long story short, Ginn was right.
-The LA couple tried to jump the kid, two cross streets down.
+Long story short, the defector was right.
+The LA couple tried to jump the kid, a few cross streets down.
 We got this.
-Well, we’re getting this.
+Well, we’re gettin’ this.
 Don’t break your back.”

 With that, Mitchell hung up.

-Young exited the back of Rational Grounds and looked down the long narrow alleyway.
-Several cross-streets up, he could see one LA operative on the ground, being zip-tied by James.
-The other operative was another block down, tussling with the kid in in the gray sweatshirt.
+The other operative was a block further, tussling with the kid in the gray sweatshirt.
 Ginn was in the mix, hauling the man back, kicking his weapon out of his hand, kicking him in the face, knocking him off the kid, dragging him back, only to take an elbow to the solar plexus.

 Greer, Vala, Sheppard, and Teal’c were coming up on them fast.
-Young crossed the alley, trying to get a better view.
+Young crossed the alley, angling for a better view.

-Young started forward, keeping to the brick wall across from the back entrance of Rational Grounds. eyes watchful, his free hand ready to go for his sidearm.
+Young limped forward, keeping to the brick wall across from the back entrance of Rational Grounds.

 “Kid,” Young growled, under his breath.

 She’d almost reached her target when he vanished in a glare of blue light.
-She dived at the last second, like an idiot, but fortunately, the beam was already dissipating and she crashed to the asphalt, skidding and rolling before coming to a stop.
+She dived at the last second, like an idiot, but, fortunately, the beam was dissipating as she passed through it.
+She crashed to the asphalt, skidding and rolling before coming to a stop.

-“Jesus,” Young whispered to himself, still moving forward, sick with adrenaline he couldn’t use.
+“Jesus,” Young whispered, sick with adrenaline he couldn’t use.

-He passed James, who had her weapon out and trained on the restrained LA operative.
+He passed James, who had her weapon trained on the restrained LA operative.
 “Good work, lieutenant,” he told her.
 “Get this one up to the Odyssey, quick as you can.”

-“Yes sir,” she replied, shifting her sidearm to one hand and pulling out her phone.
+“Yes sir.”
+She shifted her sidearm and pulled out her phone.

-Vala had put on an extra burst of speed at the end, and was the first to reach Ginn, helping her up, her hands running over the girl’s arms, tipping her chin to take in the road rash along the angle of her jaw.
-She looked okay.
+Vala put on an extra burst of speed and was the first to reach Ginn, helping her up, her hands running over the girl’s arms, tipping her chin to take in the road rash along the angle of her jaw.

-Teal’c and Greer were flanking Sheppard, who’d stopped once he’d reached the kid in the gray sweatshirt.
-Young watched him exchange a few words, then help the kid off the ground, brushing him off, probably low-key checking for injuries.
+Teal’c and Greer flanked Sheppard, who stopped once he reached the kid in the gray sweatshirt.
+Young watched them exchange a few words, then Sheppard helped the kid off the ground, brushing him off, checking for injuries.

-As Young approached the little group, the kid’s voice, full of anxiety, carried well.
+As Young approached the little group, the kid’s voice, full of anxiety, carried on the crisp breeze.
 “He got my phone.
-He got my phone.
-Whoever that guy was?
-He got.
-My phone.”
+He got my phone.”

-“Take it easy,” Sheppard said, his voice grim.
+“Take it easy.”
+Sheppard’s expression was grim.
 “I get you.”

 “Do you?
 Do you know who’s on the other end of that phone?”
 The kid shouted.